SakuraSamuraii/ez-iRZ/README.txt

 Do you want to start a netcat listener? (yes/no):
 // If user enters no, do not execute netcat listener portion of workflow Enter the LPORT for the reverse shell:
+Enter the LPORT for the persistent reverse shell:

 Workflow Post Authenticated RCE:
 Python script will take variables and modify the template post request